 - Talk to a doctor live online for free

 - Can lactose intolerance cause vomiting?

 - Ask a doctor a question free online

 - Can lactose intolerance cause back pain?

-- Can lactose intolerance cause bloody stools?
+- Can lactose intolerance cause adult acne?

-- Can lactose intolerance cause eczema rashes?
+- Can soy milk cause lactose intolerance symptoms?